OCR-D/ocrd-website/site/en/workflows.md

 Schwabacher) to help select the right models for text detection.

-`ocrd-typegroups-classifier` annotates font families on page level but can detect a wider variety of fonts, including the confidence value (separated by colon).
+`ocrd-typegroups-classifier` annotates font families on page level, including the confidence value
+(separated by colon).
 Supported `fontFamily` values:
   * `Antiqua`
   * `Bastarda`